Need to talk? Call 1800 882 436.

 Key facts

-• Twins are more likely than singleton babies to be born early, often before 38 weeks.
+• Twins are more likely than single babies to be born early, often before 38 weeks.

-• Your doctor will most likely advise you to give birth in a hospital because there's a higher chance of complications with a twin birth.
+• Your doctor or midwife may advise you to give birth in a hospital — there is a higher chance of complications with a twin birth.

-• About 1 in 3 of all sets of twin births are vaginal births.
+• About 1 in 3 sets of twins are born vaginally.

-It's common for more medical staff to be involved in the birth of twins, such as a midwife, an obstetrician and 2 paediatricians — one for each baby.
+It's common for several medical staff to be involved in the birth of twins.
+This could include:

 Vaginal birth

-If you have a vaginal birth, you may need an assisted birth, which is when a suction cup (ventouse) or forceps are used to help you birth your babies.
+If you have a vaginal birth, you may need an assisted birth.
+This is when a suction cup (ventouse) or forceps are used.
+These can help you birth your babies.

 Caesarean section

-Some other conditions also mean you will need a caesarean section — for example, if you have placenta praevia (a low-lying placenta).
+Some other health issues also mean you will need a caesarean section.
+One example is if you have a low-lying placenta.
+This is called placenta praevia.

-In very rare cases, you may give birth to one twin vaginally, and then need a caesarean section to birth the second twin if it becomes distressed.
+In very rare cases, you may have both a vaginal and caesarean delivery.
+This is where you give birth to the first twin vaginally and then need an emergency caesarean section for the second twin.

 After the birth

-Don’t forget to book in for your 6-week postnatal check with your maternity care provider or doctor.
+Don’t forget to book in for your 6-week postnatal check with your midwife or doctor.
 You can also ask for this check earlier than 6 weeks if you feel you need it.

-If you are experiencing any of these challenges, it is important to seek our support from family, friends and health professionals.
-Organisations like the Australian Multiple Birth Association provide practical and emotional support to families with twins and can be very useful in helping you and your family deal with the challenges of looking after your babies.
+It’s important to seek out support from family, friends and health professionals.
+Organisations like the Australian Multiple Birth Association provide practical and emotional support to families with twins.
+They can be very useful in helping you and your family deal with the challenges of looking after your babies.

 Resources and support

-For more information about twins, as well as information about practical and emotional support for families with twins, visit:
+For more practical information and emotional support for families with twins, visit:

-The Australian Breastfeeding Association offers information on breastfeeding multiples.
+The Australian Breastfeeding Association offers information on breastfeeding multiple babies.

-If you’re expecting triplets or more read this Pregnancy Birth & Baby page on Multiple birth - triplets or more.
+If you’re expecting triplets or more read this Pregnancy Birth & Baby page on giving birth to triplets or more.

 Speak to a maternal child health nurse